 Do you like shopping, beautiful buildings, and good food?
 Go to Milan, Italy!
 In this Milan travel guide, I’ll share some practical tips, the best sights, and tips for day trips.

 How to get to Milan?

 Milan is located in the northern part of Italy, and easily accessible from Europe by train, plane, or bus.

 Going on a city trip by train is so much fun and it’s also good for the environment!
 Milan has multiple stations and is easily reachable from France, Switzerland, and Germany.
 It might take a while, but there will be plenty to see during the trip.
-Check this website for international train tickets in Europe.
+Check the Rail Europe website for international train tickets in Europe.

 Traveling by plane is probably the fastest way to get to Milan.
 Milan has multiple airports and there are many low-cost carriers flying to Milan.
 Check Skyscanner for all the possibilities and prices.

 You can reach Milan by Flixbus, which is one of the cheapest ways to travel in Europe.
 I used Flixbus to travel to Milan from Interlaken and although it was two hours late, it still was a pleasant journey.Check the website of Flixbus for prices and schedules.

 Milan is a large city with about 1.4 million inhabitants and there is a large public transport network that many people use.

 As one of the few cities in Italy, Milan has an excellent metro network, with which you can actually get to many places very easily.
 The metro is also the fastest form of public transport.
 In addition, there are a lot of trams and buses that you can take.
 I always look for the timetable on Google Maps, but usually, there’s a metro or tram every couple of minutes.
 You can buy a ticket (€ 2 for 90 minutes) at one of the machines at the metro station or via the app (even easier!)
 ATM Milano .

 Travel by train in Italy